spcourse/python/en/installing/00 intro/contents.md

 Make sure to update `conda` to the most recent version before installing our environment.
 After updating, proceed with installing the environment.
 If so desired, you can skip the steps that activate our environment by default, but you will need to make sure you activate it every time you start a Jupyter server.

-If you are unsure of how any of this works (or what we are even talking about here), we recommend you to uninstall conda, and then to follow the instructions on our webpages for installation.
+If you are unsure of how any of this works (or what we are even talking about here), we recommend you to uninstall `conda`, and then to follow the instructions on our webpages for installation.

 **What if I've already done the installation for Scientific Programming?**